Competition

 any party to the merger or acquisition is a company incorporated in Jersey, the

-title to any shares in the company shall not pass in accordance with the terms
+title to any shares in the company does not pass in accordance with the terms

 of the merger or acquisition; and